TechnicalPursuit/TIBET/doc/markdown/tibet-deploy.1.md

     Deploying via your `makefile.js`-based `deploy` target is as simple as entering either `tibet deploy` or `tibet make deploy`.

+## TIBET SHELL

+This command has no client-side TSH peer command.

+## TROUBLESHOOTING

 ## SEE ALSO